Which medications are considered drugs? – Effects, risks and dependence explained

 Dependency potential: low–moderate

-8. Mixed consumption with alcohol – particularly dangerous
+8. Combined use with alcohol – particularly dangerous

 Particularly risky combinations:

-Addiction Switzerland – Facts and figures on medication and drugs
+Addiction Switzerland – facts and figures on medications and drugs